ETIS Student Resources¶

 Repository-Centered Engineering¶

-A strong student repository should answer:
+A strong repository should answer:

 - What are we building?